ankith26/My-PyChess/README.md

 - The code will be completely revamped and cleaned.
 - This will make the code more easy for beginners to understand.
 - Undo moves option will be added.
-- EnPassent will be added(finally).
+- EnPassant will be added(finally).
 - Save/load games with a new way of storing gamedata (as a list of FEN strings, this is more standard notation that most chess games internally use).
 - Online play will be added.
 - Singleplayer will be upgraded.
 - I WILL BE REMOVING SUPPORT FOR THE CURRENT FORMAT FOR SAVING GAMES.

-## Long term Future Goals with the Game
-- Support for Pygame v2.0.0 (stable) (which may release anytime this year).
-- Online Gameplay.
-- Better SinglePlayer (smarter computer).
-- En-Passant (This feature is coming soon).

 ## A small TODO list